matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 ~~~~~~~~~~~~~

 Rather than requiring Alice to verify each of Bob's devices with each of her
-own devices and vice versa, the cross-signing feature allows users sign their
+own devices and vice versa, the cross-signing feature allows users to sign their
 device keys such that Alice and Bob only need to verify once.
 With
 cross-signing, each user has a set of cross-signing keys that are used to sign
 their own device keys and other users' keys, and can be used to trust device
 keys that were not verified directly.

-Each user has three ed25519 keys pairs for cross-signing:
+Each user has three ed25519 key pairs for cross-signing:

 * a master key (MSK) that serves as the user's identity in cross-signing and signs
   their other cross-signing keys;
 * a user-signing key (USK) -- only visible to the user that it belongs to --
-  that signs other users' master keys, and
+  that signs other users' master keys; and
 * a self-signing key (SSK) that signs the user's own device keys.

 The master key may also be used to sign other items such as the backup key.
 The